-We are currently in the advanced planning stages of opening a Paramedic Academy in the fall of 2022.
+We are currently in the advanced planning stages of opening a paramedic academy in the fall of 2022.
 This will be a 15-month program with full certification and licensure upon completion.
-Stay turned for more information on the opening and enrollment of the first co-hort.
+Stay tuned for more information on the opening and enrollment of the first co-hort.

-SCSA offers two CPR courses for Health Care professionals; initial certification that is four hours, and the two hour recertification classes, which covers all of the required skills necessary for CNA’s, LVN’s, and in-home health providers.
-In addition, SCSA offers the community Heart Saver CPR/AED/First Aid class that is seven hours and is renewed biannually.
+SCSA offers two CPR courses for health care professionals: the initial certification, which is four hours, and the two-hour recertification classes, which cover all of the required skills necessary for CNA’s, LVN’s, and in-home health providers.
+In addition, SCSA offers a community Heart Saver CPR/AED/First Aid class that is seven hours long and is renewed biannually.

+REGRISTRATION BY PHONE ONLY.
 Weekly CPR classes are being offered as needed by demand.
-Contect us for more information.
+Contact us for more information.

 Program: Paramedic Academy

-Sierra County Schools for Adults, in partnership with Sierra Nevada Children’s Services (SNCS) and First Five Children’s Services, offers a three year mentoring/coaching support program for new and current professionals in the Early Childhood Education (ECE) career pathway.
+Sierra County Schools for Adults, in partnership with Sierra Nevada Children’s Services (SNCS) and First Five Children’s Services, offers a three-year mentoring and coaching support program for new and current professionals in the Early Childhood Education (ECE) career pathway.

-The purpose of this course it to provide multi-year support in a variety of ways for new recruits into ECE, giving them the opportunity to see if this is something they wish to pursue, professionally.
-We also offer support to current professionals to improve and increase skills, provide feedback, stipends for additional education, assist with the licensing process and many other items.
-Currently, GoTeach is in full swing in the Loyalton area working with the local licensed providers.
+The purpose of this course is to provide multi-year support in a variety of ways for new recruits into ECE, giving them the opportunity to see if this is something they wish to pursue professionally.
+We also offer support to current professionals to improve and increase skills, provide feedback, provide stipends for additional education, assist with the licensing process, and many other items.
+Currently, GoTeach is in full swing in the Loyalton area, working with the local licensed providers.

 Program: Hospitality Industry Boot camps

-SCSA has partnered with the Sierra County Visitors Bureau, several businesses and the North/ Far North Hospitality Industry Director to be able to offer two industry vetted, industry boot camps.
-Upon completion, the expectation is that the participants can effectively work the front end part of the resort business as well as have a firm foundation in the 21st century skills that employers are requesting that all potential employee candidates possess and or be able to work in any commercial kitchen safely and effectively.
-We modified the Guest Services boot camp to be Sierra County centric, focusing on the activities, and attractions that Sierra County has to offer visitors and tourists to our area.
-Participants have the ability to earn a variety of area specific digital skill badges that become a part of their resume and transfer to any Hospitality Industry employer.
+SCSA has partnered with the Sierra County Visitors Bureau, several businesses, and the North/Far North Hospitality Industry Director to be able to offer two industry-vetted boot camps.
+Upon completion, the expectation is that the participants can effectively work the front-end part of the resort business as well as have a firm foundation in the 21st century skills that employers are requesting that all potential employee candidates possess and/or be able to work in any commercial kitchen safely and effectively.
+We modified the Guest Services boot camp to be Sierra County-centric, focusing on the activities and attractions that Sierra County has to offer visitors and tourists to our area.
+Participants have the ability to earn a variety of area-specific digital skill badges that become part of their resume and transfer to any employer in the hospitality industry.

 Course: Guest Services Boot camp

-This is a five-day, 12-hour intensive boot camp focused on the 21st Century Skills curriculum, this boot camp fosters a wide variety of employability skills, including communication, self-awareness, empathy, and others.
+This is a five-day, 12-hour intensive boot camp focused on the 21st Century Skills curriculum.
+This boot camp fosters a wide variety of employability skills, including communication, self-awareness, empathy, and others.
 Daily lessons also emphasize and explore local knowledge from a “guest ambassador” standpoint.
-The course includes a heavy emphasis on group discussions, activities, and role-playing from the perspective of a “front-line” guest service position in the Hospitality Industry.
+The course places a heavy emphasis on group discussions, activities, and role-playing from the perspective of a “front-line” guest service position in the hospitality industry.

-Upon completion the participant will receive a certificate from SCSA outlining the skills mastered in the boot camp and one or more ICAN industry certificate(s) for completed on line courses completed concurrently.
-This boot camp will articulate to Feather River College Culinary Arts degree program.
+Upon completion, the participant will receive a certificate from SCSA outlining the skills mastered in the boot camp and one or more ICAN industry certificate(s) for completed on-line courses completed concurrently.
+This boot camp will align with the Feather River College Culinary Arts degree program.

 Course: Culinary Arts Boot camp

-This is a 40-hour intensive hands-on culinary boot camp focused on, held over a five day period.
-The course explores the fundamentals of a working kitchen, including knife skills, cooking methods, safety and sanitation, weights & measures, portioning & cost control, and more.
+This is a 40-hour intensive hands-on culinary boot camp focused on, held over a five-day period.
+The course explores the fundamentals of a working kitchen, including knife skills, cooking methods, safety and sanitation, weights and measures, portioning and cost control, and more.
 Participants work alongside an experienced culinary professional to prepare and taste a wide variety of dishes.
 This course is intended to provide and/or refine fundamental skills required for entry-level employment in the culinary field.

-Upon completion the participant will receive a minimum of three industry certificates of mastery.
-This boot camp will articulate to Feather River College Culinary Arts degree program.
+Upon completion, the participant will receive a minimum of three industry certificates of mastery.
+This boot camp will align with the Feather River College Culinary Arts degree program.